Grady (band): History

 In 2007, Grady released their second album, entitled A Cup of Cold Poison, which was recorded at Willie Nelson's Pedernales Studio.
 The album features appearances by Willie Nelson, Alejandro Escovedo and Ron Hynes.
-The band released a single for "You’re What’s Happening Baby".
+The band released a single for "You're What's Happening Baby".

 In September 2007 drummer Billy Maddox left Grady due to a pre-existing health condition.
-The band began touring again in November 2007 with a new drummer, Nina "The Queena" Singh of Austin-based band Kitty Gordon.
+The band began touring again in November 2007 with a new drummer, Nina "The Queena" Singh formerly of the Austin-based band Kitty Gordon.

-Grady's next full-length album, Good As Dead, was released in Canada on C12 Records in 2009.
+Grady's next album, Good As Dead, was released in Canada on C12 Records in 2009.
 The album contains a cover version of The Tragically Hip's "Boots or Hearts", which Gordie Johnson described as "volatile", as well as the eponymous "Good as Dead", penned by Johnson.
 The record showcases the "Cowboy Metal" sound and features backup vocals by drummer Nina Singh.

 In April 2010, Gordie Johnson made his directorial debut when he wrote and directed the video for "If I Was King" on location in Texas.
 It is dedicated to Johnson's lifelong friend, comedian Eric Tunney.

-Grady released the live DVD/CD during the "Calling All My Demons" tour in Fall 2010.
+Grady released the live DVD/CD during the Calling All My Demons tour in late 2010.
 Footage for the DVD was requested by Gordie Johnson from all in attendance at Grady's October 2009 show at the Pyramid Cabaret in Winnipeg, Manitoba.

-On Dec 27, 2010, Billy Maddox was killed in a tragic freak shooting in his house.
+On December 27, 2010, Billy Maddox was killed in a tragic freak shooting in his house.

 In August 2011 drummer Nina "The Queena" Singh left Grady to join Court Yard Hounds.
-Drummer Trinidad Leal from Dixie Witch has been working with the band since.
+Drummer Trinidad Leal from Dixie Witch worked with the band from that point on.

-While considered an "American" band by location of establishment, most members of Grady are Canadian.
+While considered an American band by location of establishment, most members of Grady are Canadian.